vanh17/papers/coling2020-textSimplification/README.txt

 * Contents

-Makefile	Makefile for compling coling 2020.tex in pdflatex Do in this circle: make all -> make bib -> make all (multiple times until the pdf compiled without errors)
-README.txt	This file
-colig.bst		BibTeX `coling' style file coling2020.dotx	Microsoft Word template file for Coling 2020
+Makefile	Makefile for compling coling 2020.tex in pdflatex README.txt	This file colig.bst		BibTeX `coling' style file coling2020.dotx	Microsoft Word template file for Coling 2020